 Named for the Iroquoian word for “long lake,” Skaneateles Lake is one of the eleven Finger Lakes in Central New York.
 Formed as a glacial valley, Skaneateles Lake is long and narrow, with a north-south orientation.
 Owing to the high ridges on its east and west shores, Skaneateles Lake has some of the cleanest water in the entire country--as such it provides both drinking water and recreation for Syracuse and the surrounding region Several small hamlets dot the southern end of the lake, while the Village of Skaneateles sits on the northern shore.

-Several items relate to the Glen Haven Hotel, which under the proprietorship of Dr. W.C.
-Thomas, provided “water cure” treatments.
-These included half baths; dips in the cold lake; healthy eating with no coffee or tea; and drinking large amounts of water to cleanse the system.
+The area has been a popular tourist destination and vacation spot for over a century, with visitors being drawn to its clean waters and tranquil views.
+During the late nineteenth century, the Glen Haven Hotel, situated at the southern end of the lake, offered its guests "water cure" treatments, under the proprietorship of Dr. W.C.
+Thomas.
+These included half baths, dips in the cold lake, healthy eating with no coffee, tea or liquid; and drinking large amounts of water to cleanse the system.
 Across the lake in Fair Haven, an establishment offered alcoholic beverages.
 Patrons of the water cure that were tired of its restricted diet could row across the lake for a little liquid relief.